The global retail eCommerce sales reached $6.4 trillion US dollars worldwide in 2025. The number is anticipated to reach $7.88 trillion in 2027.

 Just like WooCommerce, Shopify also offers complete control over the entire inventory management system.
 It allows you to monitor stock, get stock alerts, automate purchase orders, generate reports, and more.

-Additionally, Shopify is a platform that enables you to add single or bulk items and customers, orders, etc., manually or via the help of CSV files.
+Additionally, Shopify is a platform that enables you to add single or bulk items and customers, orders, etc., manually or with the help of CSV files.

 Talking about product variations, Shopify gives you the option to include 100 variants.
 To enhance the cap, you need to use third-party apps.